 Members who want to take part will need to look for a newcomer on their own.
 There are plenty of ways to get in touch: through social media, organizations, or local initiatives, or in places where newcomers come together.

-We are providing tips and doing our best to point members in the right direction so that they can within the next three weeks.
+We are providing tips and doing our best to point members in the right direction so that they can find someone within the next three weeks.
 In addition, we explain how to overcome the inevitable language barrier.
 Only one in five newcomers speaks English.
 Participating members will also receive tips and basic information about the most common countries of origin.

 Why doesn’t De Correspondent just interview refugees directly?